llaskin/SauceNetworkTester/README.md

 # SauceNetworkTester

 1. Dependencies
-    * Install JDK 1.8 and/or a Java Runtime Environment
+    * Install a Java Runtime Environment

 2. Sauce Labs Credentials
     * In the terminal, export your Sauce Labs credentials as environmental variables.
 This step is optional but is